 Five tips for how to stop the munchies

-We've all been there -- you light up at home, you get a little hungry, you start poking around the kitchen, and before you know it, all of the Oreos are gone, you've had a couple of Hot Pockets, and that candy you were saving for the work week is all in your stomach.
+We've all been there -- you light up some cannabis at home, you get a little hungry, you start poking around the kitchen, and before you know it, all of the Oreos are gone, you've had a couple of Hot Pockets, and that candy you were saving for the work week is all in your stomach.
 You've been hit by the munchies yet again.
 Its one of the few downsides of getting high -- some strains can just put that itch in your head to nibble, gobble, and eat.

 But don't despair!
 One of the benefits of weed (versus something like alcohol or chocolate) is that there are no intrinsic calories, so while the drug may sometimes activate that munchie drive in your brain, you can avoid it, subvert it, or even use it to make yourself healthier!
 Here are five quick tips to help you stop the munchies even before they start.

 1) Stay mindful

 Admittedly, this tip is easier said than done (don't worry, we have some easier shortcuts on the way).
 But many times, the issue with munchies is that you are forgetting yourself -- you're giving up your conscious behavior, and giving in to your core drives.
 That's why, after you sober up, you see all of the wrappers around and feel regret.

 Cannabis is a great enhancer -- it enhances the world around you, and so instead of avoiding that world (by snacking on sweets), you should immerse yourself in it!
 Grab a great album (we've got plenty of recommendations) and listen to that rather than eating while high.
 Get a movie you've seen sober a dozen times, and see what you notice that's new while you're under the influence.
 Draw something with crayons or markers, or even write if you want, and soon, you'll find that putting your focus elsewhere should help you deal with any cravings that happen to pop up.